Sunday, 15 March 2015

 Top o' the mornin' to ye! we cry.

-Tamsin sees a dog bench and there is a long discussion as to whether it's an Irish Setter bench or an Irish Wolfhound bench.
+Tamsin sees a dog bench, which becomes a bone of contention as to whether it's an Irish Setter bench or an Irish Wolfhound bench.

 https://www.flickr.com/photos/katiehumphry/7717042736